 You read correctly, a Millionaire!
 Last year, I read an article about a teacher from Georgia who became a millionaire while teaching!
 No, she did not win the lottery, or inherit money.
 She turned her lesson plans and materials she created for her students into a revenue generator using a site called Teacherspayteachers.com.
 Seems impossible right?
 Click here for proof and see that it is possible and get motivated!
 Turns out she is not alone.
 There are a few teachers out there who are brining in a lot of extra income and using it to help their students and fulfill some of their own dreams.
 Read more here.

-I would like to address an elephant in the room before closing.
+I would like to address the elephant in the room before closing.
 That elephant is teacher salaries.
 No, I am not saying teacher salaries are too high, quite the opposite.
 I am a former teacher, two of my brothers are teachers, and many of my friends are teachers and none of them are Millionaires, but in my opinion, they should be.
 What other job demands so much for such little monetary return?
 (We know teachers don’t teach for the money, but that does not mean they shouldn’t be paid fairly) Teachers do not work 8am until 3pm and their summers are not one long vacation.
 They are often at school from 7am until 5pm and then there is the preparation, grading papers, parent phone calls, oh and things like eating dinner, spending time with family and trying to sleep.
 Summers are spent getting ready for the coming school year and in many cases working another job.
 View this great graphic from Upworthy.com to help put things in perspective.

 Furthermore, a teacher is not a robot, which just dispenses facts to willing participants whom effortlessly absorb the given knowledge.
 Teaching and learning is a dynamic process and requires ones full attention.
 Unfortunately, children and teens often come to school requiring much more than just good instruction.
 They often require emotional and physical support.
 Teachers listen to problems, they intervene when needed and they increasingly provide for students basic needs as well.
 Oh, and for those who still say, “Teachers are just babysitters,” have them read this.